Data access using the low-level API#

 }

-Below we extract the normalized wheel distance before and after a single pellet delivery on a specified patch.
-As above we normalize time in seconds aligned to pellet delivery and distance in meters from pellet.
+Below we extract the normalised wheel distance before and after a single pellet delivery on a specified patch.
+As above we normalise time in seconds aligned to pellet delivery and distance in meters from pellet.

 single_patch = "Patch2"